Skip to main content

 When the Freycinet Challenge kicks off this October, all eyes will be on defending men’s champion Alex Hunt.
 Hunt has already etched his name into the history books, winning the event nine years in a row – and 2025 could be the year he claims his 10th consecutive crown.

-What he does know for certain is winning – and he’s done plenty of that.
+And decorated it is.
 Hunt has dominated the men’s championship every year since 2015, an incredible run of consistency and grit across the rugged terrain and demanding waters of the Freycinet Peninsula.

 Now, with nine Freycinet Challenge titles already under his belt, Hunt is chasing a milestone that seemed almost unthinkable when he first ran through the course as a teenager: 10 consecutive wins.